dgoldman0/SAM/training_data/themed/README.md

 The first component of the training set is the general knowledge training set, which includes a number of questions or statements, and responses to those questions and statements, based on how I would answer them.
 The next segment of training is the concept connections, which basically is a simple thought web connecting various ideas together.

 ## Stream of Thoughts

+To create a lot of material, I created a stream of thought essay, where each paragraph is largely self contained information, but the topic of one paragraph extends naturally from the previous topic.
+The document is then tokenized into chunks of prompts and completions of different lengths for training.

+### Prompt-Completions From Stream

+To further train the model and make it more responsive, each paragraph from the stream of thoughts essay is coupled with a number of prompt questions and statements that match the content of the paragraph.
+The training set also includes questions and statements that can be prompted by the statements made in each paragraph.

+## Training for Format

+One issue with the system is that it tends to output a lot of junk at the beginning of the completion, due to the special keycodes used by the system.
+Training includes both raw prompt and completions, and also prompts that are prepended with mockup information to help train away the tendency to copy these keycodes.